ahmedbougacha/llvm-project/clang/docs/PointerAuthentication.rst

   ways in which programmers can strengthen its protections (including recommendations for language implementors).

-- It will eventually document the language ABIs currently used for C, C++, Objective-C, and Swift on arm64e, although these are not yet stable on any target.
+- It documents the language ABIs currently used for C, C++, Objective-C, and Swift on arm64e, although these are not yet stable on any target.

 Basic Concepts
 --------------